progwml6/Natura/README.md

 Heyo, Redwood trees!
 Chop them all day long~

 ## Development
 Install Forge as usual, and setup your IDE as with any other Forge project.
-Forge Multipart, and CClib must be installed to `forge/mcp/jars/mods/` from the Forge File Server: [ForgeMultipart](http://files.minecraftforge.net/ForgeMultipart/) and [CClib](http://files.minecraftforge.net/CodeChickenLib/).
-The DEVELOPMENT version of NEI must be installed to the same directory from [Chicken Bones Site](http://www.chickenbones.craftsaddle.org/Files/New_Versions/links.php).
-Tinkers' Construct must be installed as well from [dvs1](https://dvs1.progwml6.com/jenkins/job/TConstruct_1.7.x/).
+Forge Multipart, DEOBF version of NEI and CodeChickenlib must be installed to `~/run/mods/`.
+You can download them at [chickenbones.net](http://chickenbones.net/Pages/links.html).
+Tinkers' Construct must be installed as well from [CurseForge](https://minecraft.curseforge.com/projects/tinkers-construct/files.

-## Issue reporting
-Please include the following:

-* Minecraft version
-* Natura version
-* Forge version/build
-* Versions of any mods potentially related to the issue
-* Any relevant screenshots are greatly appreciated.
-* For crashes:
-	* Steps to reproduce
-	* ForgeModLoader-client-0.log (the FML log) from the root folder of the client

-Most code is public domain under [Creative Commons 0](http://creativecommons.org/publicdomain/zero/1.0/) Textures and binaries are licensed under [Creative Commons 3](http://creativecommons.org/licenses/by/3.0/) Any alternate licenses are noted where appropriate
-We do not take bug reports for outdated builds of Minecraft, or unofficial builds.
 If you have queries about any license or the other restrictions, please drop by our IRC channel, #TinkersConstruct on irc.esper.net